yugr/rust-slides/features/method.md

       + note that simply using `RUSTFLAGS` isn't great because they override project settings in `Cargo.toml`
     * collect perf measurements for benchmarks:
       + runtime
+        * large unexpected changes need to be investigated
       + code size (if applicable)
       + PMU counters (inst count, I$/D$/branch misses)
         - actually we failed to understand how to collect PMUs in benchmarks (gh-25)...